FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/shadows.md

 ## Soft Shadows vs Hard Shadows {#soft-shadows-vs-hard-shadows}

 The outline of a shadow is called the penumbra.
 This is a transition from dark to light which gives shadows a soft edge.
-Softening shadow edges is the default in PlayCanvas but you can change this setting if you wish to achieve hard edged shadows.
+Softening shadow edges is the default in OasisW but you can change this setting if you wish to achieve hard edged shadows.
 See below for a comparison of soft and hard edged shadows:

 ![Hard vs soft shadows](/img/user-manual/graphics/lighting/shadows/hard_vs_soft.jpg)